learn-co-students/module-one-final-project-guidelines-london-web-102819/README.md

-# Module One Final Project Guidelines
+# Module One Final Project by Qing and Faris

-Congratulations, you're at the end of module one!
-You've worked crazy hard to get here and have learned a ton.

-For your final project, we'll be building a Command Line database application.

-## Project Requirements
+## Project Overview

+MyStockExchange is a basic stock exchange application that communicates with an API to get live stock prices.
+Each user who registers starts with an account balance of $10,000.
+This balance can be topped up or withdrawn.
+Additionaly, it can be used to purchase stocks and you can play around with investing to see if you make a profit when you sell those stocks.

 ### Option One - Data Analytics Project